Around the World in Eighty Games: Casinos and the Integration of International Gaming Wisdom

 Craps

-A modern game rendition traced back to ancient Roman games, where players place bets on the outcome of dice rolls.
-The betting options may vary from the sum of the dice roll to predicting specific numbers to selecting an odd or even number outcome.
+Craps is a modern game traced back to ancient Roman dice games, where players place bets on the outcome of dice rolls.
+The betting options range from wagering on the sum of the dice to predicting specific numbers to selecting an odd or even outcome.

 Card Games